Pat Sloan: Free patterns from my guests Heather Jones and a quick and cute project from the American Patchwork Archives!

 if you are interested in DragonCon that Mary and I talk about, learn more at their website, sounds like an amazing event! www.dragoncon.org/

 Rhonda Pierce, is the stitch savvy Marketing Director at Schmetz Needles.
 I am super excited to have a detailed talk about needles today.
 It's one of those mystery area so many quilters do not know enough about.
 And the needle in your machine is SO important!

-The FTC requires us to tell you (just in case you haven't figured it out) that Pat Sloan is paid by Meredith Corporation to host the APQ Radio show.
-Pat is also paid or provided products by other companies in the course of her business.
+The FTC requires us to tell you (just in case you haven't figured it out) that Pat Sloan is paid by Meredith Corporation to host the APQ Podcast show.
+Pat is paid or provided products by other companies in the course of her business.
+She also provides advertising space and affiliate links for which she receives payments or commissions.
 This is how she makes a living and pays her bills.
 The FTC requires us to advise you to take this information into consideration when evaluating what Pat says and writes.